 What is CVDPREVENT?

 CVDPREVENT will provide a foundation for professionally led quality improvement in individual GP practices across Primary Care Networks (PCNs).
-It will support primary care in understanding how many patients with the high-risk conditions are potentially undiagnosed, under treated or over treated.
+It will support primary care in understanding how many patients with CVD and/or the high-risk conditions are potentially undiagnosed, or under or over treated.
 The audit will provide data to highlight gaps, identify inequalities, and opportunities for improvement.
 Progress made in improving the diagnosis and treatment of those at risk of CVD, will be monitored by the audit.

-Early development of the audit was overseen by the CVDPREVENT Implementation Steering Group which included representation from a wide range of partner organisations; including the Royal College of General Practitioners (RCGP), NHS Digital, NICE,Office for Health Improvement and Disparities (formerly Public Health England, NHS England and NHS Improvement, British Heart Foundation, Royal Pharmaceutical Society, Primary Care Cardiovascular Society and GP representatives.
+Early development of the audit was overseen by the CVDPREVENT Implementation Steering Group which included representation from a wide range of partner organisations; including the Royal College of General Practitioners (RCGP), NHS Digital, NICE,Office for Health Improvement and Disparities (formerly Public Health England), NHS England and NHS Improvement, British Heart Foundation, Royal Pharmaceutical Society, Primary Care Cardiovascular Society and GP representatives.

 The oversight of the delivery is now led by a CVDPREVENT Steering Group chaired by Dr Shahed Ahmad, National Clinical Director, CVD Prevention and Dr Pete Green, GP at NHS Kent & Medway Clinical Commissioning Group is the clinical lead.